django-extensions/django-extensions/docs/field_extensions.rst

   incrementing an appended number on the slug until it is unique.
 Inspired by SmileyChris' Unique Slugify snippet.

-  AutoSlugField takes a `popuate_from` argument that specifies which field, list of fields, or model method the slug will be populated from, for instance::
+  AutoSlugField takes a `populate_from` argument that specifies which field, list of fields, or model method the slug will be populated from, for instance::

     slug = AutoSlugField(populate_from=['title', 'description', 'get_author_name'])